allurewebsolutions/docker-starter/README.md

 Usage: `sh bin/traefik-helper.sh up -d`

+##### Delete all containers
+This will remove all container, but data will not be lost because it's stored on your hard drive

+Usage: `make prune`

 ## WordPress Multisites
-To make multsites work, use a subdomain install and stack subdomains in the docker-compose.yml frontend rule for nginx.
+To make multsites work, use a subdomain install and list subdomains in the docker-compose.yml frontend rule for nginx.
 For example:
 `- 'traefik.frontend.rule=Host:viasatdealer.docker.localhost,test.viasatdealer.docker.localhost'`

 Alternatively, if you want to target all possible subdomains, you can comment out line 47 and uncomment line 48 in the docker-compose.yml.
 This will make other containers such as the phpmyadmin not work.